 And the best way to start building that structure is to identify the really important, organising principles.

-If Tim Oates has completely misunderstood what Schmidt meant by “curriculum coherence”, Dylan Wiliam understands it perfectly well.
+Dylan Wiliam gives what to my mind is the correct explanation of curriculum coherence.
 It is, he says in his Principled Curriculum Design, about “the internal logic of each discipline or subject” whose structure will best be revealed if you identify the “big ideas” of that subject.
 So far, so good.
 And he goes on to say that identifying these big ideas is “a very difficult task, requiring profound subject knowledge” as well as “substantial teaching experience”.
 I completely agree.
 But, first, let’s note that we are now talking about the curriculum as an aggregation of learning objectives and not, as Wiliam earlier argued in the same book, as a programme of planned activities.
 So one of my principle criticisms of Wiliam is inconsistency in the way that he defines a word to mean one thing and then uses it to mean something else.

 Second (and remembering Wiliam’s emphasis on private intuition) why do we expect hundreds of thousands of individual teachers to come up with their own different accounts of the curriculum when it is clear from what Wiliam says that they are not qualified to do this?
 How is the Maths teacher who is being asked to teach Computing on the basis of a pretty superficial understanding of the subject – or the history teacher who is covering a new topic by staying a few pages ahead of the class in the textbook – how can it be reasonable to expect these teachers to complete this extremely challenging task, which must be done on the basis of “profound subject knowledge”.